Blog

 • Changes in mood or depression

-Sexual side effects — such as erectile dysfunction, difficulty ejaculating and a weaker sex drive — can sound alarming, and they can happen.
-But there are also a variety of things you can do to counteract this effect.
+Sexual side effects — such as erectile dysfunction, difficulty ejaculating, and a weaker sex drive — can sound alarming, but they are rare.

-Although it’s uncommon in the low-strength version of finasteride used to treat hair loss, some men who use Proscar also report side effects such as breast tenderness and skin rashes.
+Some men who use Proscar also report side effects like breast tenderness and skin rashes, although it’s uncommon in the low-strength version of finasteride used to treat hair loss.
 If you experience breast tenderness or nipple discharge, report these side effects to a healthcare provider, as they may be a sign of breast cancer.

-Be sure to seek medical advice and tell a healthcare professional about all your current medications, supplements and health risks before using finasteride.
+Even so, be sure to seek medical advice and tell a healthcare professional about all your current medications, supplements, and health risks before you take finasteride.
+In particular, people who are breastfeeding, pregnant, or who have liver disease should consult their healthcare provider before taking finasteride.

 Are Finasteride Side Effects Serious?